ezrosent/frawk/info/performance.md

 on this machine.
 The machine is running Ubuntu 18.04 with a 4.15 kernel.

 While the results are varied from benchmark to benchmark, I tend to find that while frawk has good performance overall, it does noticeably better on the newer hardware running MacOS.
 The absolute difference in these numbers are probably due to having a newer CPU with a much higher boost clock, but I am less sure about the relative performance differences between frawk and tsv-utils.
-One contributing factor might be frawk's use of AVX2 driving the clock rate down to a greater degree on the Broadwell-E CPU in Linux than the more recent CPU on the Mac configuration.
+One contributing factor might be frawk's use of AVX2 driving the clock rate down to a greater degree on the Broadwell-E CPU in Linux than the more recent CPU on the Mac configuration. frawk's LLVM backend generally performs better than Cranelift (this is as expected, as Cranelift does not implement as many optimizations as of yet), but the performance is usually pretty close.

 ### Tools